 One episode shows Heffer — a steer who was literally Raised by Wolves — being sent out to "bring an elk home for dinner".
 He ends up dating one.

 The Lion King features a lion/hyena rivalry, which actually reflects the reality of the African savannahs, to a certain extent.
 Though The Lion King inverts it, based on the old misunderstanding of their interactions.
-Newer research suggests that its the Hyenas who do the hunting and the Lions who muscle them away from their kills.
+Newer research suggests that its the Hyenas who do the hunting and it's the Lions who muscle them away from their kills.
 Even newer research suggest that both sides play both roles when it suits their purposes, though lions still do most of the stealing.

 My Gym Partners A Monkey.
 Here, the animals are sentient and speak and are humanoid (mostly) but the snake kid still fights with the mongoose kid.

 Subverted in the "Rita and Runt" segments of Animaniacs in which Runt habitually goes into an aggressive posture/attitude at the mere mention of a cat, yet is too stupid to recognize that his best friend Rita is a cat.